obestwalter/mau-mau/docs/dev/tests.md

     $ cd </path/to/your/clone>
     $ ptw --onfail 'notify-send --urgency=critical "FAIL"' --onpass 'notify-send "PASSED"'

-`notify-send` is the way how I can send desktop notifications from the commandline in my os ([Linux](https://wiki.archlinux.org/index.php/Desktop_notifications)).
+`notify-send` is how I can send desktop notifications from the commandline in my os ([Linux](https://wiki.archlinux.org/index.php/Desktop_notifications)).
 There are lots of ways to do this on every os - even [Windows](https://github.com/nels-o/toaster) and [Mac](https://github.com/julienXX/terminal-notifier).

 ## py.test (PyCharm)